Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

 This fact ensures the Legendre transformations~(\ref{legendre}) and (\ref{legendre1}) to be compatible.
 For the index $\mu=0$, i.e., for $q^{0}=ct$ we must take some care as the derivative of $L_{\e}$ with respect to $\d t/\d s$ evaluates to

-The momentum coordinate $p_{0}$ that is conjugate to $q^{0}=ct$ must therefore be defined as
+The momentum coordinate $p_{0}(s)$ that is conjugate to $q^{0}=ct(s)$ must therefore be defined as

-with $e(s)$ representing the instantaneous {\em value\/} of the Hamiltonian $H$ at $s$, but {\em not\/} the Hamilton function itself.
-This distinction is essential as the canonical coordinate $p_{0}$ must be defined---like all other canonical coordinates---as a function of the independent variable only.
-The reason is that the $q^{\mu},p_{\mu}$ with $\mu=0,\ldots,n$ depict the {\em coordinates\/} pertaining to the base vectors that span the (symplectic) extended phase space.
-We may express this fact by means of the comprehensible notation
+with $\Hv(s)$ representing the instantaneous \emph{value} of the Hamiltonian $H$ at $s$, but \emph{not} the \emph{function} $H$ proper as these functions are different.
+The canonical coordinate $p_{0}$ must be conceived --- like all other canonical coordinates --- as a function of the independent variable, $s$, only.
+Thus, $p_{0}$ has solely a derivative with respect to $s$.
+In contrast, the Hamiltonian $H$ contains the complete information on the underlying dynamical system --- which is provided as the dependence of the value $\Hv(s)$ of $H$ on the \emph{individual} values of the $q^{\mu}(s)$, $p_{\mu}(s)$, and $t(s)$ --- and thus has derivatives with respect to all these canonical coordinates.
+We may express the definition of $p_{0}(s)$, and $\Hv(s)$, by means of the comprehensible notation